-Barry takes over for Hubert Joly, who is credited for reviving the electronics retailer, CBS News reported.
+Barry takes over for Hubert Joly, who is credited for reviving the electronics retailer products services, CBS News reported.

 In the firm’s announcement of her appointment, Barry said, “I am deeply honored to have been selected as Best Buy’s next CEO and look forward to working closely with Hubert, our Board, and the exceptional family to continue the momentum we have been able to achieve.”
 Barry continued, “Today’s technology and consumer landscape creates tremendous opportunities for Best Buy to further expand and deepen relationships with our customers and employees, while continuing to deliver shareholder value.”

 As of now, Barry is the chief financial and strategic transformation officer for Best Buy.

 Barry is set to become the retailer’s first female CEO and the fifth chief executive in the company’s history, which spans 53 years.
 In addition, Barry has served in different executive jobs since joining in 1999.
 In 2016, she stepped into the role of chief financial officer.
 And she has served as the chief strategic growth officer in the past.

 Best Buy, which will close all 250 Mobile stores by the end of May, said operating the small stores cost more than big-box locationshttps://t.co/0fRqdjv7OK

 — The Wall Street Journal (@WSJ) March 1, 2018